 Day Five: This is a flex day.
 You can use it for a field trip, homeschool group, catch up, another project, or nothing at all.
 This week you might want to work more on those paper mache globes for geography.

 Day One: History – You could do a project about the tale of Gilgamesh and create your own cuneiform writing in clay.
-Write about your cuneiform desing and explain what it means.
+Write about your cuneiform design and explain what it means.

 Day Two: Geography – Finish your paper mache globe by painting on the oceans and continents.
 Label the globe once it is dry.